-Ministry of Economic Development Regulatory Impact Statement, above n 17, at 2.
+51 Ministry of Economic Development Regulatory Impact Statement, above n 17, at 2.

-unless they knew the facts, and the FMA could not make decisions about exercising its powers under s 34 without getting the investors' feedback on the facts.
+proceedings.
+However, this is not fatal.
+Clearly the FMA could not make a decision as to whether to issue proceedings itself unless it had a full understanding of whether investors would bring their own proceedings.
+Investors could not make decisions unless they knew the facts, and the FMA could not make decisions about exercising its powers under s 34 without getting the investors' feedback on the facts.

-- [59] We do not think that it matters that the FMA did not know at the point it was seeking to disclose the information whether it would initiate its own proceedings under s 34 or not.
+[59] We do not think that it matters that the FMA did not know at the point it was seeking to disclose the information whether it would initiate its own proceedings under s 34 or not.
 Section 9(1)(c) requires the FMA to investigate conduct that constitutes or may constitute a contravention.
-As it was bound to do to meet its duties under the Act, it was and is in the process of investigating what are the best steps to be taken to assist investors who have lost large sums of money following the collapse of RAM.
+As it was bound to do to meet its duties under the Act, it was and is in the process of investigating what are the best steps to be taken to assist investors who have lost large sums of money following the collapse of [redacted] [Company X].
 Without seeing the documents proposed to be disclosed the investors are unlikely to have sufficient information to decide whether to bring their own claims.
-Further, as we have said, once there has been disclosure and feedback from the investors, the FMA will be in a better position to decide whether to take action itself on behalf of investors. - [60] We do not see it as a matter of concern that some investors may decide to proceed themselves using a litigation funder.
+Further, as we have said, once there has been disclosure and feedback from the investors, the FMA will be in a better position to decide whether to take action itself on behalf of investors.

+[60] We do not see it as a matter of concern that some investors may decide to proceed themselves using a litigation funder.
 Plainly it may be in the interests of investors who cannot afford individually to bring proceedings, to be able to band together under the umbrella of the litigation funder.
 We see the involvement of litigation funders in appropriate circumstances as being consistent with the object of having fair and transparent markets, and with the requirement to take into account the interests of persons with a right of action under s 34(3).
 Issues of disclosure to the litigation funder itself might arise and they would have to be dealt with on their merits.
 We see no difficulty in this process developing, following the initial disclosure that is proposed.